Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals: Method

 \subsection{EBQM Algorithm}

-The proposed pruning approach, detailed in Algorithm~\ref{alg:layerskip}, leverages a threshold \( \mu \) to determine which layers to discard.
-Initially, we focus on the KL divergence values that fall below the \( \gamma \)-quantile and normalize these values to the range \( x \in [0,1] \) to simplify thresholding.
+To solve the problem of fluctuations of KL divergences, we propose a novel \textbf{Enhanced Beta Quantile Mapping (EBQM)} algorithm to smooth the distribution of KL divergence.
+Initially, we retain only the KL divergence values below the $\gamma$-quantile, which corresponds to the lower $\gamma$ proportion of the values (set to $\gamma=0.9$ in our experiments), in order to mitigate the effect of large outliers on normalization, and then scale these values to the range $x \in [0,1]$ to facilitate thresholding.
 However, these normalized values are often tightly clustered, making the pruning highly sensitive to small variations across training runs.
 For example, with a threshold \( \mu =0.3 \), six layers with KL divergences between 0.31 and 0.33 in one run may shift to between 0.27 and 0.29 in another.
-This results in up to six fewer skipped layers in the latter case, introducing inconsistencies that can significantly impact model performance and robustness, as shown in Table~\ref{tab:ablation 1}.
+This results in up to six fewer skipped layers in the latter case, introducing inconsistencies that can significantly impact model performance and robustness.

 To mitigate this issue, we propose preprocessing the normalized KL divergence distribution before thresholding.
-Drawing inspiration from the Quantile Mapping Algorithm—a technique widely used in meteorology and hydrology to adjust data distributions—we introduce the \textbf{Enhanced Beta Quantile Mapping (EBQM)} algorithm.
-EBQM reshapes the distribution using the cumulative distribution function (CDF) of the Beta distribution.
+Drawing inspiration from the Quantile Mapping algorithm—commonly applied in meteorology and hydrology to map raw data onto a target distribution—we adopt the Beta distribution as the target distribution and perform the transformation through its cumulative distribution function (CDF).